 I can just look at it and drool!

 Bacon Wrapped Backstrap is delicious with corn on the cob, mashed potatoes or potatoes baked with bacon and cheddar cheese, and baked beans.
-Try our Venison Baked Beans recipe by clicking the photo below.
+Try our Venison Baked Beans recipe.
+It is fantastic with Bacon Wrapped Backstrap!

 The good, the bad, and the delicious…